dntoll/1DV608/Assignments/Assignment_2/Assignment2_Extra_Test_cases.md

  * B1.
 Still logged in...

 ##Test case 3.7, Cookies are randomly generated
-Make sure a session cookie are not based on the true users password.
+Make sure a cookie-password are not based on the true users password.

 ###Input:
  * Test case 3.1, Login with "Keep me logged in"